Neurology - Botox treatment for Chronic Migraine

 In the mid-1990s a number of people who were receiving Botox® for cosmetic reasons reported improvement in their migraine.

-Clinical trials of Botox® in various types of headache followed.
+Clinical trials of Botox® in migraine followed.

 What is chronic migraine?